diondokter/device-driver/README.md

   inputs and generates the device driver.
 - `device-driver-macros`: A small frontend to the generation crate.
 It can take the dsl token stream or open a text file and feed that to the compiler and it outputs the compiler output.
+- `dd-manifest-tree`: A small abstraction over json, yaml and toml crates to unify their value types.

 ## Semver